 What We’re Looking For:

-• 1-2 years of B2B lead generation experience
+• 1 to 2 years of B2B lead generation experience

 • Strong attention to detail and ability to work independently